Cal-Poly-Battlebots/iOS-Controller/README.md

 ## Installation
 Make sure your iOS device has Developer Mode enabled under Settings -> Privacy & Security -> Developer Mode.
-Also ensure that your Apple ID is specified in the Account preferences in Xcode and that a valid team is specifed in the project's project’s Signing & Capabilities pane.
+In Xcode, ensure that your Apple ID is specified in the Account preferences and that a valid team is specified in the project's Signing & Capabilities pane.
 Connect the iOS device to a MacBook with Xcode installed with the iOS device on and unlocked.
-On the top center of the screen in the toolbar, select the iOS device to build the application onto.
+On the top center of the screen in the toolbar, select the iOS device to build the application.
 By default, it should build onto "Any iOS Device (arm64)".
+Wait a bit for Xcode to copy shared cache symbols if connecting Xcode to a new, previously unknown iOS device.
 On the top left, select the Run button in the toolbar to "Start the active scheme".
 The application should now be installed on the iOS device.
+You may need to reinstall the application again in order to verify the Apple Developer account on the iOS device.
+Verifying the Apple Developer account on the iOS device can be found under Settings -> General -> VPN & Device Management.

 More information about running the app on an iOS device is available [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device)